Pasadena, California: Rose Bowl Stadium

 In addition to the annual New Year's Day Rose Bowl game and a College Football Playoff semi-final game every three years, the stadium is the home field for the UCLA Bruins football team and has hosted five Super Bowls and many BCS National Championship games.
-Important soccer games include the 1984 Summer Olympics, the final game of the 1994 FIFA World Cup, and the final game of the 1999 FIFA Women's World Cup.
+Important soccer games include the 1984 and 2028 Summer Olympics, the final game of the 1994 FIFA World Cup, and the final game of the 1999 FIFA Women's World Cup.

 The Rose Bowl stadium was the home ground for the Los Angeles Galaxy of Major League Soccer from the team's inception in 1996 until in 2003, it moved into the soccer-specific Home Depot Center (now Dignity Health Sports Park) in Carson, California.
 The venue additionally hosted the 1998 MLS Cup.
 Many concerts and other events have been held in the stadium, such as Beyonce and Jay Z's "On the Run Tour" on August 2, 2014.

 Aquatic center

 The Rose Bowl Aquatics Center sits next to the Rose Bowl Stadium.
 The pool hosted the final practices of the 2000 US Olympic swimming and diving team.
 In 2008, the facility held the U.S. National Diving Championships.
+The aquatics center will host diving at the 2028 Summer Olympics.

 Tennis center

-The Rose Bowl Tennis Center, operated by the city of Pasadena, is located due south of the Rose Bowl Stadium.
+The Rose Bowl Tennis Center which is operated by the city of Pasadena, is located due south of the Rose Bowl Stadium.

-Professional futsal

-The city of Pasadena is also home to a professional futsal team, the Pasadena Purple Cows, as seen in futsal in the United States.
-The Cows were an expansion side in season 3 of the TSC Futsal League before making it to the championship game against the Jersey Hooligans in season 4, losing 4-3.
-Assistant captain, Chris Dailey, was named MVP of season 4 after a 10 goal season.